Portions from: Corporate Life Cycles by Ichak Adizes

 Classroom laboratory for people problems

 In the classroom, ideas that are valid and useful can be difficult to distinguish from those that are weak or impractical.
-There’s simply no better way to test and integrate new concepts than through direct application to the real-world.
-Because all our workshops dedicate time to on-job applications, we have coached the analysis and resolution of several thousand people problems over the past 30 years.
+There’s no better way to test and integrate new concepts than through direct application to the real-world.
+Because all our workshops dedicate time to current job applications, we have coached the analysis and resolution of several thousand people problems over the past 35+ years.

 Systematic approach proven successful

 Among the most notable revelations of this informal 35 year study: